 Should You Wear a Bicycle Helmet?

 It might not be against the law to bike without a helmet in Georgia as an adult, but it is against your best interests as a bicyclist.
 Bicycle helmets can significantly reduce a bicyclist’s risk of serious injuries to the face, head, and brain in the event of a car accident.
 The bike helmet can absorb most of the impact instead of it passing directly to the skull.
 You may be able to avoid a skull fracture, head injury, chipped or lost tooth, facial injuries, contusion, hematoma (bleeding in the brain), and traumatic brain injury with a helmet.

 If your child refuses to wear a bicycle helmet, find out why.
 If the helmet is uncomfortable, it may not fit correctly.
 A child that doesn’t want to wear a helmet because it isn’t “cool” may feel better if he/she can choose the helmet.
 Don’t let your child ride without proper protective headgear.
 Not only is it breaking the law if he/she is under 16, but it could be dangerous if your child falls off the bike.
 About 50% of bicyclist injuries that require emergency medical care happen to children.

 Other Bicycle Safety Tips

 Wearing a bicycle helmet can protect you in an accident, but it’s always better to prevent an accident to begin with.
 Do your part to avoid a collision by following the rules, staying on the correct side of the road, signaling your intent to turn, obeying all traffic signs and signals, and yielding the right-of-way to motor vehicles when applicable.
 Never bike while intoxicated.
 This is dangerous to you and others, as well as illegal in the state of Georgia.
-If you do get into a bicycle accident – with or without a helmet – contact our Gwinnett County injury attorney to discuss your legal options.
+If you do get into a bicycle accident – with or without a helmet – contact our Duluth injury attorneys to discuss your legal options.